 Monthly Chapter Programs

 Our chapter programs are held the fourth Monday of the month (except June & July) and are open to the public.
-The Programs are at Guadalupe County AgriLife Extension Building, 210 E. Live Oak, Seguin, TX.
+The Programs are held at the Guadalupe County AgriLife Extension Building, 210 E. Live Oak, Seguin, TX.